VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/index.md

 ## Getting Started

-Apache ECharts panel can be installed from the Grafana Marketplace or use the `grafana-cli` tool to install from the command line:
+Apache ECharts panel can be installed from the Grafana repository or use the `grafana-cli` tool to install from the command line:

 ```bash
 grafana-cli plugins install volkovlabs-echarts-panel